Annual report sections & features

 Another key to digital is accessibility.
 Having a digital presence for your magazine allows it be accessible from any location, unlike print editions.

 Mobile-first annual report design allows portable access.
 Whether in a taxi, on the subway, at the breakfast stop before work – your company’s annual report or newsletter can be everywhere your prospects are, whenever they’re good and ready, unlike your print edition!
+What’s more, let them download a PDF business brochure design aimed specifically to them.

 From concept to creation.
 Publish your first digital company report within a month.